cryogen-project/cryogen/evalapply.io/resources/templates/md/pages/about.md

 ### Who?
 I am Erwin Rooijakkers.
-I live in Amsterdam Kraaiennest 1104.
+I live in Amsterdam.
-After my studies of Liberal Arts and Sciences (major in Physics and Astronomy) and [Transpersonal Psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology) I considered myself very lucky that I was accepted in a software engineering traineeship at a Dutch company called [Sogyo](http://www.sogyo.nl/).
+After my studies of Liberal Arts and Sciences (major in Physics and Astronomy) and [Transpersonal Psychology](https://en.wikipedia.org/wiki/Transpersonal_psychology) I developed a strong interest in programming.
+I had however no idea how to start.
+It was my luck that I was accepted in a software engineering traineeship at a Dutch company called [Sogyo](http://www.sogyo.nl/).
-Here I learned about the software world and programmed mainly in Java, .NET and tried various other languages (e.g., Erlang).
+Here I learned about software principles and got exposed to Java, .NET and various other languages (e.g., Erlang).
 In my free time I coded in Ruby (on Rails) and on Mono.
-Currently I work in Scala at ING.
+Currently I play with Scala and Java at ING.
 I love Lisp and I hope to use it professionally one day.

 ### Why?